BharathKumarReddy2103/Docker/Optimizing Dockerfiles - Best Practices/README.md

 🔹 Follow me on GitHub for more DevOps content

+💬 Drop a comment or **open a GitHub issue** if you have more optimization tips 🚀

 ---

 This real-world example ensures that your Docker images are optimized, secure, and production-ready. 🚀